Lyons Roofing is your Tile Roofing Expert in Phoenix and Tucson

 Tile roofing is beautiful, but not waterproof.
 Tile roofing is a watershed and a decorative roof covering.
 The actual waterproofing is provided by the underlayment, or felt paper installed underneath the tile.
 Some felt is organic, but all deteriorate over time, especially in the "Arizona sun".
 This usually takes 12 to 20 years, depending on several factors, and then the felt must be removed and replaced (R&R).

-Sooner or later all tile roofs will undergo a tile R&R. In the mid to late 1980’s there was a glut of building in the metro Phoenix area and an abundance of substandard roofing felt imported from other countries was used as a tile roof underlayment for these roofs, both on commercial and residential applications.
+Sooner or later all tile roofs will undergo a tile R&R. In the mid to late 1980’s there was a glut of building in the metro Phoenix area and an abundance of substandard roofing felt imported from other countries was used as a tile roof underlayment for these roofs, both on commercial and residential roofing applications in Phoenix.

 As a result when a 12-15 year old tile roof starts to leak the tile has likely outlived the underlayment and is often a much bigger problem than is first thought.
 Often, it is a telltale sign that the felt is deteriorated and ruined.
 Delaying the complete replacement of the felt beneath the tile will only result in ongoing frustration for the occupants, not to mention the damage to the interior contents of the building.